tripal/tripal/docs/dev_guide/exporting_field_settings.rst

 How many Features?
 ~~~~~~~~~~~~~~~~~~~

-The features documentation links to a [great article about `how to manage multiple features <http://kerasai.com/blog/2014/04/08/organizing-features-configuration-managment>`_.
-The suggestion that each bundle be its own feature is particularly helpful for Tripal, since we have so many bundles and its a reasonable, discrete way to manage and deploy configuration.
+The features documentation links to a great article about `how to manage multiple features <http://kerasai.com/blog/2014/04/08/organizing-features-configuration-managment>`_.
+The suggestion that each bundle be its own module is particularly helpful for Tripal, since we have so many bundles and its a reasonable, discrete way to manage and deploy configuration.
 This means that mRNA and gene should be separate feature modules even though they are both ``chado.feature`` content types.

 A Hazard: Mapping bundle IDs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~